Zahidul-Islam/aws-lambda-with-python/README.md

 - You can run code with zero administration.
 Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.
 - You can set up your code to automatically trigger from other AWS services or call it directly from any web or mobile app

+## AWS Lambda Limits

+### Runtime environment limitations:

+- The disk space (`/tmp`) is limited to 512 MB
+- The deployment package size is 50 MB (zipped, for direct upload)
+- Memory range is from 128 MB to 3,008 MB, in 64 MB increments.
+- Maximum execution timeout for a function is 900 seconds (15 minutes)
+- Function environment variables is limited to 4 KB
+- Function can have up to 5 layers

+> The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB.

+### Requests limitations by lambda:

+- Request and response (synchronous calls) body payload size can be up to to 6 MB
+- Event request (asynchronous calls) body can be up to 256 KB

 ## Serverless Tools

 - Serverless Framework